PacificBiosciences/pbfusion/README.md

 ## Usage <a name="usage"></a>

-`pbfusion` has two primary executables: `pbfusion` and `pbgffcache`.
+`pbfusion` has two primary executables: `pbfusion` and `gffcache`.

-`pbgffcache` is not required, but recommended when running `pbfusion` multiple times. `pbgffcache` will serialize the input GTF/GFF file and preprocess into exonic intervals ahead of time, which is fairly slow to do on the fly.
+`gffcache` is not required, but recommended when running `pbfusion` multiple times. `gffcache` will serialize the input GTF/GFF file and preprocess into exonic intervals ahead of time, which is fairly slow to do on the fly.

 ```
-Usage: pbgffcache [OPTIONS] --gtf <ReferenceAnnotation>
+Usage: gffcache [OPTIONS] --gtf <ReferenceAnnotation>

 Options:
   -g, --gtf <ReferenceAnnotation>            Input GTF file